Plant DetailShow Menu

 Poison Symptoms:

 Poisonous if ingested especially the roots and berries can cause death in humans, livestock and pets.
-TOXIC ONLY IF LARGE QUANTITIES EATEN.
-CAUSES SEVERE PAIN IN THE MOUTH IF EATEN!
-Burning of mouth and throat; salivation; severe stomach cramps, headache, diarrhea; dizziness and hallucinations.
+Toxic if eaten in large quantities.
+Burning of mouth and throat, salivation; severe stomach cramps, headache, diarrhea; dizziness and hallucinations can occur.

 Poison Toxic Principle: